 It’s always fun to see the winners, from the classics to the trending.
 But the breeds at the bottom deserve a little love, too, so let’s take a look at some of these little-known dogs.
 Their ranking has much more do with being rare than it does with actual popularity.
 In fact, some of them are new entries to the AKC registry—the Sloughi was only added this year, while the Bergamesco and Cirnechi dell’Etna were added in the last few years.

 This dog is most known for its incredible dreadlocks, which help keep it warm—and occur naturally!
-An Italian sheepdog, the Bergamesco is an ancient breed with strong herding instincts.
+An Italian sheepdog, the Bergamasco is an ancient breed with strong herding instincts.
 Recognized by the AKC in 2015.

 This clever, nimble little dog is positively dashing.
-The lundehund is a rare breed with some fascinating quirks, including six toes on each foot and the ability to tip its head backwards until it touches the spine.
+The Lundehund is a rare breed with some fascinating quirks, including six toes on each foot and the ability to tip its head backward until it touches the spine.
 No, really.
 It’s one of the qualities that makes them great at hunting puffins in the cold north.
 Added to the AKC in 2018.

 The Bottom Line